JaimeMartin/design/articles/020_ros_with_dds.md

 TwinOaks's CoreDX DDS implementation is proprietary only, but apparently they specialize in minimal implementations which are able to run on embedded devices and even bare metal.

-eProsima's FastRTPS implementation is available on GitHub and is LGPL licensed:
+eProsima's FastRTPS implementation is available on GitHub and is Apache 2.0 licensed:

 [https://github.com/eProsima/Fast-RTPS](https://github.com/eProsima/Fast-RTPS)